example42/Example42-tutorials/slides/PuppetTutorial/10_Language_Reference.md

 Place **local** resource defaults at the beginning of a class that uses them (mostly for clarity sake, as they are parse-order independent).

 # Nodes inheritance
-On the PuppetMaster you can define with the **node** definition the resources to apply to any node.
+On the PuppetMaster we can define with the **node** definition the resources to apply to any node.

 It is possible to have an inheritance structure for nodes, so that resources defined for a node are automatically included in an inheriting node.